ActivFORMS: A Formally-Founded Model-Based Approach to Engineer Self-Adaptive Systems: Stage IV ActivFORMS: Evolution Adaptation Goals Feedback Loop

+ActivFORMS-ta supports the enactment of new adaptation goals and MAPE models through a trusted online update manager; trustworthiness is based on extensive testing.
+The test suite with a test report is available at the ActivFORMS website.

-Once the new feedback model is verified, an operator can use the online update manager to load the new verified model via the update interface.\footnote{ActivFORMSi enables an operator to load a new model from a file via a command line interface or via a graphical user interface.
+Once the new feedback model is verified, an operator can use the online update manager to load the new verified model via the update interface.\footnote{ActivFORMS-ta enables an operator to load a new model from a file via a command line interface or via a graphical user interface.
 We refer the interested reader to the ActivFORMS website for details.} When the new model is loaded, the update manager observes the executing feedback loop model to determine when it reaches a quiescent state~\cite{Kramer:1990}.
-In ActivFORMSi, the $\mathit{Waiting}$ states of the MAPE models (where the MAPE behaviors wait to be triggered to start their respective adaptation functions) define the quiescent state of the feedback loop model (if one of the MAPE models is not in the waiting state, some adaptation activity going on).
+In ActivFORMS-ta, the $\mathit{Waiting}$ states of the MAPE models define the quiescent state of the feedback loop model (if one of the MAPE models is not in the waiting state, some adaptation activity going on).
 Once the quiescent state is reached the manager notifies the virtual machine to update the running feedback loop with the new model.
 The trusted update manager and virtual machine guarantee that model updates are performed consistently.
-The concrete procedure to update a running model in ActivFORMSi is as follows:
+The concrete steps of model enactment are as follows:

 \begin{enumerate} \item The new model update is loaded via the update interface; \item The online update manager tracks when the MAPE models enter quiescence states; \item Once the models are in quiescence states the online update manager notifies the virtual machine to start updating the running feedback loop model; \item The virtual machine halts the execution of the running feedback loop model and saves the state of the model; \item The virtual machine adds incoming signals into a waiting queue;\footnote{These are in principle only signals from a probe that indicate the availability of new data for the monitor.} \item The virtual machine loads the new models; \item The state of corresponding variables are copied from old to new models.
 New variables are initialized; \item The virtual machine starts executing the new model; \item Pending signals waiting in the queue are processed (first-in-first-out). \item Normal execution continues. \end{enumerate}